SpikeAI/2022-10-04_polychronies_OBSOLETE/content/24_detection-raster-plots.md

-## Detecting patterns in raster plots
+## Detecting patterns in biological raster plots

 In generic linear non linear lnl models, the output is assumed to be poisson As such a simple decoding strategy is to asscume it is to b inferned foran tuning curves (Jayazeri) or simply by a simple regression (Berens) This latter model aissunes a Bernouilt model for the generation of spites such that the decoding amounts to a single logistic regression.